Undersea data cable between Germany and Finland broken – DW – 11/18/2024

 Communication connections 'interrupted'

-"As a result of the fault, the communication connections running on the C-Lion1 submarine cable are interrupted," the company said, adding that the cause of the disruption was being investigated.
+"As a result of the fault, the communication connections running on the C-Lion1 submarine cable are down," the company said, adding that the cause of the disruption was being investigated.

 The Finnish Broadcasting Corporation YLE cited Samuli Bergström, communications chief at the Finnish National Cyber Security Center Traficom, as also having confirmed the break.